 SWOM and Redemption Community Development Corporation merged to form Soteria CDC.

 Soteria CDC received the South Carolina Association of Community Development Corporations Award for outstanding leadership and service to low-income neighborhoods and communities in Greenville County.

-Pastor Jerry received the Max Heller Neighborhood Improvement Award for exemplary efforts towards neighborhood improvement and empowerment.
+Greenville Chamber of Commerce awarded the Max Heller Neighborhood Improvement Award for exemplary efforts towards neighborhood improvement and empowerment to Jerry Blassingame.

 Soteria CDC received the Service Award from the Institute for Prison Ministries at the Billy Graham Center.

 Received Greenville Chamber of Commerce Buck Mickel Award for Community Development

 Awarded Sun Trust Foundation Lighting the Way Award

 Received Bank of America Community Champion Award